Wavelet-Harmonic Integration Methods: Introduction

 \subsection{Review of the Standard Approach}

 Evaluating \eqref{rate:continuum} or \eqref{rate:discrete} requires a six- or seven-dimensional integral, which must be repeated for every dark matter mass $m_\chi$ and form factor $F_\text{DM}(q)$, and for every orientation of the detector $\mathcal R$.
-If an analytic halo model for $g_\chi$ is available, however, the integrand can be simplified, especially if the model for $g_\chi$ is isotropic in the galactic rest frame.
-This approach is the current standard for direct detection.
-I review it here, mostly to contrast it with the vector space version of the calculation.
+If an analytic halo model for $g_\chi$ is available, however, the integrand can be simplified by performing the velocity integral first.
+The usual derivations assume either than the material form factor is isotropic ($f_S^2(\vec q, E) = f_S^2(q, E)$) or that the DM velocity distribution is isotropic in the galactic rest frame.
+When neither condition is satisfied, the integrated forms of the velocity distribution cannot be used to simplify the scattering calculation.

-The expressions for the rate, \eqref{rate:continuum} and \eqref{rate:discrete}, are often simplified by performing the integral over DM velocity.
-Shifting some factors of $2\pi$ to match the notation of~\cite{Trickle:2019nya}, the velocity integral can be expressed as $g(\vec q, \omega)$,